lisa-lumos/Snowflake/01-overview.md

 Data Loading: Snowflake supports loading data from files staged in Internal stages, Amazon S3, Azure blob, Google Cloud Storage, regardless of the cloud platform for your Snowflake account.
 Supports both `bulk data loading` and `continuous data loading (Snowpipe)`.
 Supports unloading data from tables into any of the above staging locations.

-HITRUST CSF Certification: Enhances Snowflake’s security posture in regulatory compliance and risk management.
+HITRUST CSF Certification: Enhances Snowflake's security posture in regulatory compliance and risk management.
 Applicable to Snowflake editions that are Business Critical (or higher).

 ## Supported Cloud Regions
 Each Snowflake account is hosted in a single region.
 If you wish to use Snowflake across multiple regions, you must maintain a Snowflake account in each of the desired regions.
 There are `differences` in unit costs for credits and data storage between regions.